ObjectModules/deploy/[Mapping]-Concept.md

 * Matching the data is the process
 * Exit point
 ```
-We considered this plan is suitable enough to start the process on getting it work.

 We will explain to how to do the both of in a different section, let start first on _[[Employment|[Mapping]-Employment]]_.
 ***
 <table>